sliptripfall/PickyEaterDirtyKeto/README.md

 *DISCLAIMER: I am not a medical professional, but will do my best to describe how this works in the body*

 Your body prefers to use blood sugar (aka glucose) for energy.
 In the absence of glucose, the pancreas reduces insulin production though it continues producing glucagon and epinephrine at normal levels.
-This combination of low insulin, normal glucagon, and epinephrine causes fat to release from the fat cells.
+This combination of low insulin, normal glucagon and epinephrine causes fat to release from the fat cells.
 Those freed fats then circulate through the blood, reach the liver, and break down into ketones (beta-hydroxybutyrate, also known as BHB).
 Those ketones then circulate back into the bloodstream and are picked up by the muscles and other tissues to fuel the body's metabolism.

 ### What is Ketoacidosis